kechols/interview-examples/Readme.txt

 The few comments that are present are for algorithms, code / test which does not pass because the code requires a resource like a database required for the code /test to successfully execute.

 ** Note I developed the c# solutions with Visual Studio 2015

+** In addition to the code examples that I have checked into this github repository.
+I can also checkin in any other non proprietary code that I have.
+So those of you that have my contact information from my resume - if you have any questions or would like to see examples of something in particular please email or text me.
+If I have never done what you are interested in I will let you know right away. **